 Clash of Clans

 Clash of clans is a free-to-play game where you build the biggest village and become a very powerful threat by cultivating a large army.
 The game was created by Finnish developer Supercell in 2012.
 In it, you start with a town hall and basic defenses you then get the ability to collect two of the three in-game currencies.
 You get gold out of mines, then you use it to build more mines.
 To store it you need a gold store which you can upgrade to store more gold.
 It is the same with the other currency elixir which you get with an elixir collector and store in an elixir store.

 In the game when you upgrade your town hall you get access to lots of new things such as new defences and more mines and stores.
 To upgrade your town hall you have to meet some conditions such as barracks level 7 and a certain amount of walls placed.
 The barracks in Clash of Clans allow you to build an army costing different amounts of elixir depending on what types of troops you get.
 There are lots of different types of troops in the game which do lots of different things; you unlock the different types through various upgrades.

 You’ll find yourself wanting to keep coming back to it so that you can upgrade your village even more all the time.
 The game keeps getting new content too, so it always stays fresh.

 Subway Surfers is a never-ending game where you have to dodge trains and obstacles while collecting coins and power-ups.
-This endless runner was released in mid-2012 and since then it’s been downloaded approximately 3 billion times, which makes it one of the most popular high score games on mobile ever.
-The developers, Kiloo and SYBO, constantly release updates which take you to new locations, with fresh challenges, boards to buy, characters to unlock and policemen to chase you.
+This endless runner was released in mid-2012 and since then it’s been downloaded approximately 3 billion times, which makes it one of the most popular high-score games on mobile ever.
+The developers, Kiloo and SYBO, constantly release updates that take you to new locations, with fresh challenges, boards to buy, characters to unlock, and policemen to chase you.

 (content on Subway Surfers provided by George Thompson)